Updated: February 2023.

 The Government of Canada will request that your health insurance covers you from the first day of your arrival in Canada until the very last day of your work permit.
 Keep in mind, the Canadian immigration officers will issue you a work permit for the length of your health insurance policy.

 We explain this in more detail in our post on Everything You Need to Know About Insurance for International Experience Canada.

 It is very important to be careful here.
-When activating your IEC working holiday permit upon arrival into Canada, you must have insurance coverage for the duration of your visa.
-If you are eligible for a two year visa, but you only purchased one year of insurance, you risk being given a one year work permit.
+When activating your IEC Working Holiday permit upon arrival in Canada, you must have insurance coverage for the duration of your visa.
+If you are eligible for a two-year visa, but you only purchased one year of insurance, you risk being given a one-year work permit.
 This is a risk you don’t want to take!